azurecitadel/azurecitadel.github.io/labs/kubernetes/part3.md

 ```
 Check the output for log messages confirming the app has connected to MonogDB OK and has started listening on port 4000

-## Access Smilr Data API with proxy
+## Access Smilr Data API
 Now how do we access the Smilr Data API?
-One way is to use port forwarding to create a 'tunnel' into the cluster using `kubectl port-forward`.
+One quick way is to use port forwarding to create a 'tunnel' into the cluster using `kubectl port-forward`.

 First get the name of of the Data API pod with:
 ```